pieces-app/workshops/hands-on-with-pieces/slides.md

 Use Pieces explain to ask the copilot to explain some other code.
-Use pieces comment to ask the copilot to comment the codein VS
+Use pieces comment to ask the copilot to comment the code in VS -->

--->

 ---
 transition: fade
-layout: center
+layout: cover
 ---

 # Exam and Interview Preprations